emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 For key derivation and crypto-binding, TEAP uses the Pseudorandom Function (PRF) and MAC algorithms negotiated in the underlying TLS session.
-Since these algorithms depend on the TLS version and ciphersuite, TEAP implementations need a mechanism to determine the version and ciphersuite in use for a particular session.
+Since these algorithms depend on the TLS version and cipher suite, TEAP implementations need a mechanism to determine the version and cipher suite in use for a particular session.
 The implementation can then use this information to determine which PRF and MAC algorithm to use.